Post-Baccalaureate Certificate in Nutritional Science

 Review the Post-Baccalaureate Certificate in Nutritional Science Roadmap of Courses

-After successfully completing an accredited supervised practice program, and completing a BS or MS degree in nutrition you will be eligible to sit for the national Registration Examination for Dietitians administered by the Commission on Dietetic Registration (CDR).
+After successfully completing an accredited supervised practice program, and earning an MS degree in nutrition (or another field), you will be eligible to sit for the National Registration Examination for Dieticians administered by the Commission on Dietetic Registration (CDR).
 Those who pass the exam will earn the designation of Registered Dietitian Nutritionist (RDN).
 In California, RDNs do not need to obtain state licensure, but most other states also require this.
+The CDR provides general guidance on licensure.

 There are three steps to becoming a Registered Dietitian Nutritionist: